SubmergedAmongUs/Stop-PingTracker-Abuse/README.md

 If you do not want to invest time in creating an alternative for displaying credits, which is understandable, you may use the PingTracker to display your credits, but _**only in the pre-game lobby**_.
 However, keep in mind that this is NOT preferred.

 ### Reasoning
+_(explanation required about this initiative not against crediting, but instead limiting it to reasonability)_

 Have you ever seen a main-stream, popular mod for any other game to do this?

 The reason PingTrackers exist in the first place is because people used to add them on mods they sold to content creators during the early days of Among Us modding.